Benohene/pb_majestic_cloding/README.md

 Option 2:
 - In your Terminal/CLI, connect to Heroku using this command: heroku login -i
-- Set the remote for Heroku: heroku git:remote -a app_name (replace "app_name" with your app's name)
+- Set the remote for Heroku: heroku git: remote -a app_name (replace "app_name" with your app's name)
 - After performing the standard Git commands (add, commit, and push) to your GitHub repository, execute:
 - git push heroku main
 - Your project should now be successfully connected and deployed to Heroku!